 New Mexico jail officer accused of orchestrating attacks on inmates, report says

+New Mexico jail officer accused of orchestrating attacks on inmates suffering from mental illness, report says

 An officer at a New Mexico county jail has been accused of orchestrating attacks on two inmates who suffer from mental illness